 Norman Geisler, Ph.D., and Thomas Howe, M.A., on page 18 of their book entitled When Critics Ask, provide an explanation to reconcile the differences between what Paul says about justification in his writings in Romans and Ephesians versus what James says.
 According to Geisler and Howe, “Paul is speaking about justification before God (which is by faith alone), whereas James is referring to justification before men (who cannot see our faith, but only our works.”

-Some of those who assert that works, as well as faith, is necessary for eternal salvation believe some scriptures infer that heaven (i.e., eternal salvation) is a reward for doing good deeds.
+Some of the people who assert that works, as well as faith, is necessary for eternal salvation believe some scriptures infer that eternal salvation is a reward for doing good deeds.
 One such scripture is Matthew 10:22b, which says, “[H]e who endures to the end will be saved.”
 However, if this verse is interpreted in the context of the surrounding passage – especially, with reference to verse 23, which mentions the return of Jesus Christ to Earth (His Second Advent) – it seems to apply to the physical rescue of Christians who survive until Christ returns.
 Support for this perspective can be found in Strong’s Exhaustive Concordance of the Bible, which indicates that, in many instances where the term “saved” is used in the Bible, it refers to temporal, not eternal, deliverance from danger, suffering, etc.

-Scriptures that indicate Christians will be rewarded for the good deeds they did while they were on Earth include 1 Corinthians 3:14, in which Paul says to the Christians in the church in Corinth, “If anyone’s work . . . endures, he will receive a reward,” and Revelation 22:12, in which Jesus Christ states He will “give to every one according to his work.”
-Likewise, 2 Corinthians 5:10 and Matthew 6:19-20 suggest that the rewards that Christians will receive in eternity will be determined by their good deeds while they were on Earth.
+Scriptures that indicate Christians will be rewarded for the good deeds they did while they were on Earth include 1 Corinthians 3:14, in which Paul says to the Christians in the church in Corinth, “If anyone’s work . . . endures, he will receive a reward,” and Revelation 22:12, in which Jesus Christ states that He will “give to every one according to his work.”
+Likewise, 2 Corinthians 5:10 and Matthew 6:19-20 suggest that the rewards Christians will receive in eternity will be determined by their good deeds while they were on Earth.

 Revelation 20:12-15 may also indicate that Christians will be judged according to the deeds they did while they were on Earth, but there is no mention of rewards.
 Furthermore, this passage is not clear as to whether those being judged in this situation are only those whose name is in the Book of Life (i.e., those who have trusted in Jesus Christ as their Savior), or just those who are not included in the Book of Life, or everyone.